Günther Rall

 Günther Rall (10 March 1918 – 4 October 2009) was a highly decorated German military aviator, officer and General, whose military career spanned nearly forty years.
 Rall was the third most successful fighter pilot in aviation history, behind Gerhard Barkhorn, who is second, and Erich Hartmann, who is first.

 Rall was born in Gaggenau, the German Empire, in March 1918.
 Rall grew up in the Weimar Republic.
 In 1933 the Nazi Party seized power and Rall, deciding upon a military career, joined the Army in 1936 to train as an infantry soldier.
 Rall transferred to the Luftwaffe soon after and he qualified as a fighter pilot in 1938.
 In September 1939 World War II began with the German invasion of Poland.
-Rall was assigned to Jagdgeschwader 52 (JG 52—52nd Fighter Wing) and flew combat patrols in the Phoney War period on the Western Front.
+Rall was assigned to Jagdgeschwader 52 (JG 52—52nd Fighter Wing) and flew combat patrols during the Phoney War period on the Western Front.
 Rall flew combat missions in the Battle of France and Battle of Britain, claiming one enemy aircraft destroyed in May 1940.
-Rall's wing sustained heavy casualties and the then-22 year old was appointed to Staffelkapitän (squadron leader).
-He then served in the Balkans Campaign in April and May 1941 without success.
+Rall's wing sustained heavy casualties and the then 22 year old was appointed as a Staffelkapitän (squadron leader).
+He served in the Balkans Campaign in April and May 1941 without success.

-In June 1941, JG 52 moved to the Eastern Front, where it remained from Operation Barbarossa until the end of the war.
+In June 1941, JG 52 moved to the Eastern Front, where it remained from the start of Operation Barbarossa until the end of the war.
 Rall claimed his first successes in the air defense of Romania.
 In November 1941, he was shot down, wounded and invalidated from flying for a year.
 At this time Rall had claimed 36 aerial victories.
 His achievements earned him the German Cross in Gold in December 1941.
 Rall returned in August 1942 and was awarded the Knight's Cross of the Iron Cross on 3 September 1942 for 65 enemy aircraft shot down.
-By 22 October Rall had claimed 100 and received the Knight's Cross with Oak Leaves.
+By 22 October Rall had claimed 100 victories and received the Knight's Cross with Oak Leaves.
 He reached 200 in late August 1943.
-On 12 September 1943 he was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords, the second highest military award in Nazi Germany at the time of the presentation.
-By the end of 1943 Rall had achieved over 250, the second flier to do so after Walter Nowotny did in October 1943.
+On 12 September 1943, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords, the second highest military award in Nazi Germany at the time of the presentation.
+By the end of 1943 Rall had achieved over 250 victories, the second flier to do so after Walter Nowotny, who did so in October 1943.